ikwan8/PiServer/README.md

 The code is set to run on localhost for now, there are instructions in each file on how to expose the server. clone the repo into a pi connected to the arduino and the web server pi.
 I suggest copy+pasting the relevant index.js and index.html into the web app.

 To run the pi server, execute "node main.js" in the terminal.
 To run the Pi webserver, execute "node index.js".

+There is a bug in the current build where main.js will send multiple messages to index.js despite only having one emit command.
+Basically instead of sending one confirmation message it will send 2+.
+Will look into it in the future.